boatartist/Robo-spy-pigeon-phone/README.md

 ![WIN_20241212_16_03_36_Pro](https://github.com/user-attachments/assets/210d6774-622b-4759-a755-b4c212c65d6a)

 (NB: I need to check that all code is updated, there's probably a super efficient way for me to copy it all over from github, I don't want to take up too much processing power/memory on the Zero with finnicky things like logins).

+!!
+Oops sorry scratch that, GPIO 24 is being used by the accelerometer, using GPIO 12 instead